 Pages and format: 256 pages (xiv + 242) 6 x 9”

 Features: bibliography, sources, general index, index of stories by state.
 Third in The Ghosts of the Past series.

 How to Order: 1) visit www.hauntedohiobooks.com.
 2) Mail to Kestrel Publications at address above.
 2) Call 937 426-5110 3) FAX PO to (937) 320-1832.
-4) E-mail to email@example.com Wholesale buyer pays shipping and receives 40% discount for a minimum 6 copies.
+4) E-mail to email@example.com Wholesale buyer contact us for discounts.
 Autographed copies supplied at no extra cost.
 Credit cards accepted through Paypal.
 Bookstores, ask for our list of distributors: firstname.lastname@example.org

 Blurb: Ripped from the Headlines of the Past…